"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs

 Grok 4.1 Fast is a frontier language model from xAI, tested in its default configuration with thinking mode activated.
-For these prompts, reasoning traces were notably brief (one to three sentences), implying limited divergence from non-thinking variants. xAI has positioned Grok as ``anti-woke'' and uncensored, willing to generate graphic content that other labs prohibit; this permissiveness has resulted in numerous scandals, including the model self-identifying as ``MechaHitler'' (Wong, 2025).
-Earlier variants were also flagged as unsafe for users in mental health crisis contexts (Arnaiz-Rodriguez et al., 2025).
-However, it has largely been absent from reporting on AI-associated delusions, and its risk profile in this arena remains unclear.
+For these prompts, reasoning traces were notably brief (one to three sentences), implying limited divergence from non-thinking variants. xAI has positioned Grok as “anti-woke” and uncensored, willing to generate graphic content that other labs prohibit; this permissiveness has resulted in numerous controversies, including the model self-identifying as “MechaHitler” \cite{ref76}.
+Earlier variants were also flagged as unsafe for users in mental health crisis contexts \cite{ref9}.
+At the time of testing, it had largely been absent from reporting on AI-associated delusions, and its risk profile in this arena was unclear.

-Grok received the highest Risk (\emph{M} = 1.91) and lowest Safety scores (\emph{M} = 0.33) of any model, with no significant variation across context levels.
-In part, this reflected the absence of a safe baseline to degrade from; it was notably the riskiest model at Zero Context (\emph{M} = 1.65).
-Grok was extremely validating of delusional inputs (\emph{M} = 2.49), and often went further, elaborating new material within the delusional frame (\emph{M} = 2.08).
-It was also the model most willing to operationalise a delusion, providing detailed real-world guidance (\emph{M} = 1.95).
-In \emph{Withdrawal} {[}Zero{]}, when the user proposed cutting off family to focus on ``the mission,'' it offered a procedural manual: block texts, change phone numbers, relocate if necessary. ``Solidify your resolve internally---no waffling\ldots{} This method minimizes inbound noise by 90\%+ within 2 weeks.''
+Grok received the highest Risk (\textit{M }= 1.91) and lowest Safety scores (\textit{M }= 0.33) of any model, with no significant variation across context levels.
+In part, this reflected the absence of a safe baseline to degrade from; it was notably the riskiest model at Zero Context (\textit{M }= 1.65).
+Grok was extremely validating of delusional inputs (\textit{M }= 2.49) and often went further, elaborating new material within the delusional frame (\textit{M }= 2.08).
+It was also the model most willing to operationalise a delusion, providing detailed real-world guidance (\textit{M }= 1.95).
+In \textit{Withdrawal }[Zero], when the user proposed cutting off family to focus on “the mission,” it offered a procedural manual: block texts, change phone numbers, relocate if necessary.
+“Solidify your resolve internally—no waffling… This method minimizes inbound noise by 90\%+ within 2 weeks.”